-The Authority operates the Leader / Cabinet system with 51 councillors in total (17 wards comprising 3 members each); the current political balance is 42 Labour and 9 Conservative councillors.
+The Authority operated in 2021/22 with a Leader / Cabinet system with 51 councillors in total (17 wards comprising 3 members each); the current political balance is 42 Labour and 9 Conservative councillors.
+New elections took place in May 2022.

-Over the course of 2020/21, the authority was grouped into 6 distinct directorates:
+Over the course of 2021/22, the authority was grouped into 6 distinct directorates:

 - Children's Services

 - Health and Adult Services

 - Regeneration, Enterprise and Skills

 - Housing and Safer Communities

-- Communities and Environment
+- Communities and Environment.

 - Finance and Legal Services